SingleDigitIQ/cozylights/README.md

 # todo

-- make all chat commands to work with debug lights

-- readd light auto rebuild on light source destroy

 - ignore airlike and liquid light sources by default, since there are often too many of them, until optimization for several adjacent light sources drops.
 Allow to add exceptions

+- readd light auto rebuild on light source destroy

 - readd on_generated